jasopolis/jasopolis/README.md

 Hi, I'm Jas Liu!
 (Pronounced “jase”, rhymes with chase).

-I’m a software engineer at [Morning Consult](https://morningconsult.com/), working on data analytics tools and applications.
+I’m a software engineer on the Machine Learning team at [Morning Consult](https://morningconsult.com/), working on ML-driven features in our survey data analytics platform.

 Previously, I worked at an early-stage startup developing integrated automation solutions for biologists, where I led front-end engineering for their lab inventory management system.
 Before that, I was a junior policy associate at the [University of Chicago Energy & Environment Lab](https://urbanlabs.uchicago.edu/labs/energy-environment), where I developed predictive analytics models and data engineering processes for environmental policy research with the U.S. EPA, California Air Resources Board, and other agency partners.